A Convex Parametrization of a New Class of Universal Kernel Functions: Implementation and Complexity Analysis

+In this section we first analyze the complexity of Optimization Problem \eqref{SDPOPT} with respect to the number of training points as well as the selected degree of the TK - ${\mcl K}_T^d$.
+We then perform the same analysis on Optimization Problem \eqref{OptimalKernelSVM} with respect to the number of training points and the number of random matrices selected.

-For any $Z_d$, using the dual formulation in Eqn.~\eqref{eqn:dual_SDP}, the problem of learning the kernel matrices $P_{ij}$ can be formulated as an SDP.
-If $P\in \R^{q \times q}$, and $m$ is the number of training data the complexity of the resulting SDP scales as approximately $m^{2.6}+q^{1.9}$ as can be seen in Figure~\ref{fig:circle_complexity} and is similar to the complexity of other methods such as the hyperkernel approach in~\cite{ong2005learning}.
-These scaling results are for training data randomly generated by two standard 2-feature example problems (circle and spiral - See Figure~\ref{fig:spiral_plot}) for degrees $d=1$, $2$, $3$ and where $d$ defines the length of $Z_d$ which is the vector of all monomials in 2 variables of degree $d$ or less.
-Note that the length of $Z_d$ scales with the degree and number of features, $n$, as $\frac{(n+d-1)!}{n!d!}$.
+{\bf Analysis of the SDP Approach:} In Optimization Problem~\eqref{SDPOPT} the constraint that the kernel be a positive TK kernel can be expressed as an LMI constraint with variables $P_{ij}$.
+Using Optimization Problem \eqref{SDPOPT}, if $P\in \R^{q \times q}$, and $m$ is the number of training data, with a Mosek implementation, we find experimentally that the complexity of the resulting SDP scales as approximately $m^{2.6}+q^{1.9}$ as can be seen in Fig. \ref{fig:circle_complexity} and is similar to the complexity of other methods such as the hyperkernel approach in~\cite{ong2005learning}.
+These scaling results are for training data randomly generated by two standard 2-feature example problems (circle and spiral - See Fig.~\ref{fig:spiral_plot}) for degrees $d=1$, $2$, $3$ and where $d$ defines the length of $Z_d$ (and hence $q$) which is the vector of all monomials in 2 variables of degree $d$ or less.

-For a large number of features and high degree, the size of $Z_d$ will become unmanageably large.
-Note, however, that, as indicated in the previous section, the hypothesis space is dense in $L_2$ even when $Z_d=1$.
-In this case, we have only 4 decision variables.
-Furthermore, in the case of large numbers of features, a random basis for the positive matrices can be selected.
-This basis can then be integrated directly into existing kernel learning methods such as SimpleMKL - as is discussed in the following section.
+Note that the length of $Z_d$ scales with the degree and number of features, $n$, as $q=\frac{(n+d-1)!}{n!d!}$.
+For a large number of features and a high degree, the size of $Z_d$ will become unmanageably large.
+Note, however, that, as indicated in Section~\ref{sec:4}, even when $d=0$, every TK kernel is universal.

+{\bf Analysis of the SimpleMKL Approach:} Solving Optimization Problem~\eqref{OptimalKernelSVM} with SimpleMKL we first need to generate a set of random matrices.
+If we have $L$ random positive semi-definite matrices and $m$ training data points then we find experimentally that the complexity of the resulting SDP scales as approximately $m^{2.1}+L^{1.6}$ as can be seen in Fig. \ref{fig:SMKL_complexity}.
+These scaling results are, as in the results for the SDP method, for training data randomly generated by two standard 2-feature example problems (circle and spiral - See Fig.~\ref{fig:spiral_plot}).
+We select the number of training data $m$, to vary between 100 and 1000 points and select the number of random matrices to be $L = 100,200,300$.

+Note that the complexity of the SimpleMKL version is largely independent of the selected degree of the polynomial.
+However, a larger degree means that the matrices $P$ are larger, and therefore a larger number of random positive semi-definite matrices, $L$, should be selected.